 - The property is owned by a private, for-profit entity and the end-use will be owned by a private, for-profit business. - IRF Grant/Loans may be funded as a grant to the applicant local government (or local Development Authority), who will in turn make a loan to the for-profit entity.
 The following standard terms and conditions will apply to all projects unless DHCD determines that a regionally significant project requires more favorable terms.
-The terms of the loan must be agreed to by DHCD. - o Interest Rate: 2.5% - Amortization: Up to 20 Years (negotiated on a project-by-project basis) - Environmental Review - o DHCD will require an executed performance agreement with the developer
+The terms of the loan must be agreed to by DHCD. - o Interest Rate: 2.5% - o Amortization: Up to 20 Years (negotiated on a project-by-project basis) - Environmental Review - DHCD will require an executed performance agreement with the developer - Agreements may be executed simultaneously to the closing of the first trust lender for primary financing or after; however, IRF grant/loans will not close before all other sources of primary financing are closed or commitment letters with a closing date have been issued. - Failure to execute the contract or performance agreement within 6 months of award may result in the awarded funds being reprogrammed to another project.
+The applicant will be given the opportunity to apply again once the project is more prepared for IRF loan closing.
+DHCD has the discretion to offer an extension beyond six months where delays are caused by circumstances beyond the control of the developer.

-All projects, regardless of award structure, must be ready to execute a contract or performance agreement for their awarded funds by January 1, 2023.
+All projects, regardless of award structure, must be ready to execute a contract or performance agreement for their awarded funds by June 1, 2024.